TajHealy/CodeWords/week_01/readme.md

-# A Review of the Work I Completed In Week 1
+# A review of the work I completed in week 1